Ælfwine (Tolkien): Frame story: early links with Britain

+In The Book of Lost Tales, begun early in Tolkien's writing career, the character who becomes Ælfwine was initially named Ottor Wǽfre (called Eriol by the Elves).
+Ottor is a mariner; he calls himself Wǽfre, ('restless, wandering').
+He settles on Heligoland and marries Cwén; they have sons Hengest and Horsa, the names of the legendary founders of England.
+When Cwén dies, Ottor sets out again with the "sea-longing" and sails to find Tol Eressëa.
+Once there, he marries Naimi, niece of Vairë, one of the keepers of the Cottage of Lost Play.
+They have sons including Heorrenda who found the Engle people ('the English').

-In The Book of Lost Tales, begun early in Tolkien's writing career, the character who becomes Ælfwine was named Ottor Wǽfre (called Eriol by the Elves), and his tale serves as a frame story for the tales of the Elves.
-He set out from what is today called Heligoland on a voyage with a small crew but was the lone survivor after his ship crashed upon the rocks near an island.
+The tale of Ælfwine serves as a frame story for the tales of the Elves. Ælfwine set out from Heligoland on a voyage with a small crew but was the lone survivor after his ship crashed upon the rocks near an island.
 The island was inhabited by an old man who gave him directions to Eressëa.
 After he found the island the Elves hosted him in the Cottage of Lost Play and narrated their tales to him.
 He afterwards learned from the Elves that the old man he met was actually "Ylmir".
 He was taught most of the tales by the old Elf named Rúmil who is the lore master living on Eressëa.
 Eriol became more and more unhappy as a man and yearned constantly to be an Elf.
 He eventually finds out that he can become an elf with a drink of Limpë which he is denied by the leader of Kortirion on multiple occasions.

 In these early versions, Tol Eressea is seen as the island of Britain, near a smaller island of Ivenry (Ireland).
 He earned the name Ælfwine from the Elves he stayed with; his first wife, Cwén, was the mother of Hengest and Horsa; his second wife, Naimi, bore him a third son, Heorrenda, a great poet of half-Elven descent, who in the fiction would go on to write the Old English epic poem Beowulf.
-This weaves together a mythology for England, connecting England's geography, poetry and mythology with the Legendarium as a plausibly reconstructed (though probably untrue) prehistory.
+This weaves together a mythology for England, connecting England's geography, poetry and mythology with Tolkien's legendarium as a plausibly reconstructed prehistory.